Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 &Wealth Partners

 &Wealth Partners is a Baltimore-based financial advisor firm focused on providing financial services "for women who are recreating their lives," according to its website.
-The firm was founded in 2009 and has one of the smallest advisory teams on our list.
+The fee-only firm has offices in Baltimore, as well as New York City.

 While there isn’t a required minimum account size, the $10,000 minimum annual fee makes the most sense if you have at least $1 million in assets under management.
 Most of the firm's clients are high-net-worth individuals, defined by the SEC as a net worth of $1.5 million or more. &Wealth has fewer than 100 total clients.